tytydraco/yessleep/out/My_boyfriend_swears_were_poly_But_the_other_girl_isnt_real.md

 Her young, gorgeous smile which has only grown kinder with age.

-It was there, during our improvised dance scene between Romeo and Juliet, where I had my first urge to kiss her…“And even after high school,” Sunny continued, looking at me with her perfectly tweezed brows.
+It was there, during our improvised dance scene between Romeo and Juliet, where I had my first urge to kiss her…“

+And even after high school,” Sunny continued, looking at me with her perfectly tweezed brows.
 “Are you saying you forgot our *whole t*rip through Europe?”

 Bright purple lights.
 Music Festival.
 Belgium.
 I was doing a lot more than just kissing Sunny.
 Some of these dance-floors apparently let just about anything happen.
 My mind was assaulted with salacious imagery.
 Breasts.
 Thighs.
 A throbbing want in my entire body.
 I had seen all of Sunny, and she had seen all of me—we’ve been romantically entwined for ages.
 We might’ve been on and off for a couple years, but she was always there for me.